Originally posted April 23rd, 2018

 By Mile 20 all of your injuries are acting up and you may have acquired new ones.

-Between the aches and pains, depleted energy and a realization that your dreams may be slipping away, the last 10K of a marathon are the most challenging.
+Between the aches and pains, depleted energy and a realization that your dreams may be slipping away, the last 10K of a marathon is the most challenging.

 I hadn’t run a sub 10 minute mile since mile 7.
 Mile 8 through 16 were mostly sub-11.
 Shalane Flanagan made her pit stop at mile 7.
 It’s reported that she was in and out in 30 seconds.
 Absolutely amazing.